gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 }
 [/Code]

-It’s valid.
+The code above is valid in JavaScript.
 But if you do something similar in C#, it’s an error.

 ```
 int a = 1;